newrouge/newrouge.github.io/_posts/_2021-01-16-Powervision-2.md

 $ qemu-arm -g 1234 -L squashfs-root/ filex-server-arm -V -s PHONYSERIALNUMBER
 ```

-Gdb-server listens on localhost:1234, the directory *squashfs-root/lib* contains all the required shared object libraries, and we know which arguments are expected from the reversing the *main* function.
+Gdb-server listens on localhost:1234, the directory *squashfs-root/lib* contains all the required shared object libraries, and we know which arguments are expected from reversing the *main* function.

-Now that the arm binary is running in the background, we can debug it using *gdb-multiarch*.
+Now that the ARM binary is running in the background, we can debug it using *gdb-multiarch*.
 The process will read Filex messages from /dev/ttyGS0, so we created a named pipe using:
 ```bash
 $ mknod squashfs-root/dev/ttyGS0 p
 $ ls squashfs-root/dev/